jamonserrano/postcss-plumber/README.md

 ### Using multiple fonts

-When using multiple font families just add different `$baseline` parameters:
+When using multiple font families just add different `baseline` parameters:

 ```css
 p {